chargeITmobility/bsm-python/doc/examples/chargy.md

   representation.
 The encodings `UTF-8` and `ISO-8859-1` are supported as of now.

+The `displayedFormat`object describes how the actual value was shown on the meter display.
+It acts as a hint for showing the identical formatting when validating data as it might be required by legal regulations.
+It is not part of the signed abstract representation.
+For example, the hint from above means, that the actual value of 150 Wh was displayed as 0.15 kWh.

 Fields not explicitly given are assumed to be `null` when processing the data.

 But `value` represents just one snapshot data point.
 For signature